-Call for Posters – Submission Deadline August 8, 2014
+Call for Posters – Submission Deadline Extended to August 22, 2014

 Do you have a story to share about an ergonomics, safe patient handling or wellness program in your health care facility?
 An effective training program?
 A challenging ergonomics or wellness problem that you’ve improved on or solved or a research project you have completed?
 Submit a poster to showcase your work and your facility for display at the 5th National HealthCare Ergonomics Conference.
 Click on the following link to view the Call for Posters Submission Form.
 Posters will compete to win an award for the Best Poster.

 Continuing education credits will be offered for nurses through the California Board of Registered Nursing, Provider No. CEP8300.
 For non-nursing credentials or licenses, a process for tracking/verifying attendance at conference sessions will be made available for attendees.

 Over 80 people attended the 2nd ‘Lifts and Slings: Can you Mix and Match?’ meeting that was held on March 25th 2014 during the SPHM East Conference in Orlando.
 The AASPHM draft sling safety guidance document developed by the inter-organization sling safety committee was reviewed and discussed.

 If you unable to attend the meeting or would like to submit your comments about this topic?
 Please take a minute to complete a brief survey Click here to take survey

 Click here for more information about the work of the AASPHM sling safety committee.

 The Poster session at SPHM East 2014 conference and a well attended Pre-Conference workshop, ’Enhancing Patient Safety and Outcomes: The Safe Patent Handling Connection’